hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 - https://cloud.google.com/vpn/docs/how-to/creating-static-vpns

-- Cloud VPN Gateway is regional.
-NOt Global

 ```
 gcloud compute vpn-gateways create GW_NAME \
 --network=NETWORK \
 --region=REGION
 ```

+- Each Cloud VPN gateway is a regional resource that uses one or more regional external IP addresses.
+A Cloud VPN gateway can connect to a peer VPN gateway.

 <hr />